 Other Details

-• The company must pay the license fee at the start of the sponsored research project, otherwise a conventional license negotiation will be utilized.
+- The company must pay the license fee at the start of the sponsored research project.
+If not, standard license negotiations will apply.

-• The company selecting a non-exclusive license can upgrade to an exclusive license at the time of the patent filing.
+- A company with a non-exclusive license can upgrade to an exclusive license when the patent application is filed.
+The license will be signed upon the filing of the patent application or copyright creation.

-• IP will be owned by UWMRF unless there is joint inventorship by an industry sponsor employee.
+- UWMRF will own the IP unless there is joint inventorship with an industry sponsor employee.

 For more information on corporate partnering please refer to the UWM Research Foundation page on Industry Collaborations.